CZ-NIC/knot-resolver/modules/policy/README.rst

    end

 This custom filter can be used as any other built-in filter.
-For example this applies our custom filter and executes action :func:`policy.DENY` on all queries of type `HINFO`:
+For example this applies our custom filter and executes action :any:`policy.DENY` on all queries of type `HINFO`:

 .. code-block:: lua